google/WebFundamentals/src/content/en/fundamentals/accessibility/how-to-review.md

 ## Interactive elements like links and buttons should indicate their purpose and state

-Providing visual hints about what an element does helps people operate and navigate a site or app.
-In user experience this is called affordance.
-Providing affordance makes it possible for people to use a site on a wide variety of devices.
+Providing visual hints about what a control will do helps people operate and navigate your site.
+These hints are called affordances.
+Providing affordances makes it possible for people to your site on a wide variety of devices.

 ###Key points